TRANSPORTING GUINNESS

 Drayman with Gordon the horse at the stables, St. James’s Gate, c.
 1885.

 Guinness immediately took advantage of the opening of the Grand Canal in Dublin city in 1798.
 Barges were used to transport raw materials, casks and the liquid itself across the country.
-The barges were a familiar site to Dubliners and were a regular part of the hustle and bustle of the city.
+The barges were a familiar sight to Dubliners and were a regular part of the hustle and bustle of the city.

 RIVER & RAIL